-^{} We thank Paul Bingley, Anders Björklund, Paul J. Devereux, Per-Anders Edin, Monique de Haan, Steven J. Haider, Colm Harmon, Matthew Lindquist, Philip Oreopolous, Oddbjørn Raaum, Gary Solon, Petra Todd, Ian Walker and participants at a number of seminars and conferences for helpful comments.
+We thank Paul Bingley, Anders Björklund, Sandra Black, Paul J. Devereux, Per-Anders Edin,

+Monique de Haan, Steven J. Haider, Dan Hamermesh, Colm Harmon, James J. Heckman, Matthew Lindquist, Philip Oreopolous, Oddbjørn Raaum, Gary Solon, Petra Todd, Ian Walker and participants at a number of seminars and conferences for helpful comments.
 Financial support from the Research Council of Norway (194339) is gratefully acknowledged.
 The project is part of the research activities at the ESOP center at the Department of Economics, University of Oslo.
 ESOP is supported by the Research Council of Norway.
-An earlier version of this paper circulated as NHH Discussion Papers 2011/4, dated February 29, 2011.
+An earlier version of this paper was circulated as NHH Discussion Paper 2011/4, dated February 29, 2011.